Conjoined twins separated at Houston hospital discharged

 The girls were born Dec.
 29, 2016, at the hospital's Texas Children's Pavilion for Women and were premature, at just over 35 weeks.
 Separation surgery was done Jan.
 13.

 Hospital officials say Anna Grace was discharged March 2.
-Hope Elizabeth left the hospital Wednesday with her family after being reunited with her twin as medical personnel who took care of the youngsters said goodbye.
+Hope Elizabeth left the hospital with her family Wednesday after being reunited with her twin.

 The sisters join two brothers and their parents, Jill and Michael Richards of North Texas.